samlsm/tp/docs/DeveloperGuide.md

 A `UUID` is a unique 128-bit number to identify a unique `Student` within Tutor’s Pet.
 In Tutor’s Pet, every `Student` upon construction, is assigned a randomly generated `UUID`.
-It is used to uniquely identify a `Student` across `ModuleClass`es and `Lesson`es.
+It is used to uniquely identify a `Student` across `ModuleClass`es and `Lesson`s.
 This is important because we are dealing with `Student` data not just in the `Student` model, but also in the `ModuleClass` and `Lesson` model.
 Using a `Student` `UUID` will help to ensure referential integrity of `Student` data across different models when `Student` data is modified by the user.